jakegoodman01/showfindr/README.md

 # README

-Whenever you update the graphql schema, run `rake graphql:schema:dump && yarm gql:codegen`
+Whenever you update the graphql schema, run `rake graphql:schema:dump && yarn gql:codegen`

 This README would normally document whatever steps are necessary to get the application up and running.